The top 6 archaeological sites to visit with your family in Greece

 ACROPOLIS in Athens

-Starting in Athens, a visit the Acropolis is an absolute ‘must’.
+Starting in Athens, a visit to the Acropolis is an absolute ‘must’.
 Located at the highest point of the city you will be in awe of the magnificent temples dedicated to the Greek goddess Athena.
 The children will see the climb up to the top as an adventure, and you will admire the stunning views.

 Close your eyes for a moment and try to reflect back to the Golden Age of Pericles.
 If you would like to continue the fun, hop on a tourist train which can take you to various places in the wider area e.g. the Roman market and Supreme Court.